glesica/software-reliability/topics/linters-and-formatters/assignment/README.md

 We're going to add a "lint" to an existing linter.
 The lint can do anything you like, but some suggestions are provided below.
-Don't worry if your lint isn't actually useful.
+Don't worry if your lint isn't actually helpful.
 The goal is to gain some experience working with a real-world linter and adding code to an existing software project.
 That being said, your lint does need to *work* (in other words, your code needs to run and do what it is intended to do).